eesa999/Similarity-Check-Tool/README.md

 3. **Applies AI-based text similarity** using the `check_similarity` function.
 4. **Filters** the results to keep only the rows where similarity was confirmed.
 5. **Saves** the final matched data into `final_result.xlsx`.

+---

+## 🔹 Important Note

+The `system_message` in the script has been updated to be more **generic**.
+Users must customize it to fit their **specific use case**, such as judicial institutions, geographical locations, or product names.
+Modify the `system_message` content in the script as needed to align with your domain-specific requirements.